tonethar/IGME-330-Master/notes/HW-technobabble.md

 ## IV.
 Review Questions (from notes & video - reference links below will help too)

+#### (the answers to these should be posted to the Assignments Dropbox in the Comments field of your submission)

 - #1 - What are the 3 distinct *layers* of a (simple) web browser app? (***DO NOT "google" the answer - it's in the video, near the start.
 It's also in the above notes***)
 - #2 - What are the 3 *languages* used to program these layers? (***DO NOT "google" the answer - it's in the video, near the start.
 It's also in the above notes***)
 - #3 - List 3 things that `"use strict";` does? (***see the link in *V. Reference* below below***)